webplatform/docs/html/elements/fieldset/index.md

 ; disabled : If this Boolean attribute is set, the form controls that are its descendants, except descendants of its first optional '''legend''' element, are disabled, i.e., not editable.
 They won't receive any browsing events, like mouse clicks or focus-related ones.
 Often browsers display such controls as gray.

 ; form : This attribute has the value of the id attribute of the '''form''' element its related to.
-Its default value is the id of the nearest <form> element it is a descendant of.
+Its default value is the id of the nearest &lt;form> element it is a descendant of.

-; name : The name associated with the group, which is submitted with the form data. ''The label for the field set is given by the first '''legend''' element that is a child of this field set.''
+; name : The name associated with the group.
+This is for use in the <code>form.elements</code> API.
 }}
 {{Examples_Section
 |Not_required=No